sermon: Four Views of Christ (Part 3)

 After unfolding the principles and laws of the kingdom of heaven and describing its subjects, the King comes down from the mountain—you get the illustration here?
 Christ is going to come down from heaven, only here He comes down from the mountain, and He brings the kingdom near unto men.
 What a King and what a Kingdom He presents to mankind!

-In chapter 8:31 demons plead with Him to be merciful to them.
-We find in verse 17 the nature of the King; in chapter 9:13 the nature of His rule.
+In Matthew 8:31 demons plead with Him to be merciful to them.
+We find in Matthew 8:17 the nature of the King; in Matthew 9:13 the nature of His rule.
 Many of these are dealt with in Mark, Luke, and John, but you never see them in the same context.

 Matthew 12:1-3 At that time Jesus went through the grain fields on the Sabbath.
 And His disciples were hungry, and began to pluck heads of grain and to eat.
 And when the Pharisees saw it, they said to Him, "Look, Your disciples are doing what is not lawful to do on the Sabbath!"
 But He said to them, "Have you not read what David did when he was hungry, he and those who were with him?"
 [He goes on to explain what David did.]